extenda/dev-portal-common-repo-docs-template/README.md

 ### APIs folder

-Finally, for each api folder you have do the following:
+Finally, for each api folder do the following:

 * Create `docs` folder to store `*.md` documentation of your API
 * Create `images` folder to store api-level images